 - The 80/80 Marriage by Nate and Kaley Klemp—This book offers a new, refreshing way to embrace your relationship.
 It is the “lightest” read of the three. https://www.8080marriage.com/

 4. Three Podcasts to consider:

 - Small Things Often: The Gottman Institute offers relationship tips in 5-minutes or less.
-Also, search podcasts with “John Gottman.”
+Also, search podcasts and Youtube videos with “John Gottman.”

 Lisa hopes to share life’s stories through the ever-changing platform she founded, called The Evolving Nest.
 She writes and shares insights about her own triumphs and struggles during her 30-year marriage to her husband and best friend.
 Together they have 3 growing children, two of which live 1,500 miles away most of the year, and an adult son with autism who has the run of the upstairs to himself.
 Lisa also contributes to Her View From Home, various podcasts, and of course, her own website, The Evolving Nest.